 If your company operates abroad, you can secure all of your import/export transactions via a letter of credit.
 With an export letter of credit, your bank guarantees you payment for goods if you can provide proof of shipment.
 With an import letter of credit, your bank agrees to pay your supplier once the merchandise has been shipped.

-To learn more about our custom financing solutions, see our Business Banking page.
+To find out more about our tailor-made financing solutions, visit our Business Banking page.